OWASP/owasp-istg/src/03_test_cases/firmware/README.md

 - **Business Logic  (Firmware Update Process):** Focuses on vulnerabilities in the design and implementation of the firmware update process.

-All test cases and categories for the component [IOT-FW](./README.md) focus on generic firmware analysis aspects, without regards to the specifics of specializations for this component.
+All test cases and categories for the component [ISTG-FW](./README.md) focus on generic firmware analysis aspects, without regards to the specifics of specializations for this component.

-## Information Gathering (IOT-FW-INFO)
+## Information Gathering (ISTG-FW-INFO)

 The firmware of an IoT device can include various information, which, if disclosed, could reveal details regarding the inner workings of the device or the surrounding IoT ecosystem to potential attackers.
 This could enable and facilitate further, more advanced attacks.

-### Disclosure of Source Code (IOT-FW-INFO-001)
+### Disclosure of Source Code (ISTG-FW-INFO-001)

 **Required Access Levels**